cloudshare/docker-machine-driver-cloudshare/README.md

 ### More help

-Run `docker-machin create -d cloudshare --help` to see all the options.
+Run `docker-machine create -d cloudshare --help` to see all the options.

 Make sure you have the CloudShare driver installed first.